 Developing a Positive Basketball Culture

-A positive basketball culture is the first thing you will need to build in your program.
+A positive basketball culture is the first thing you will need to build a winning basketball program.
 You will need to fight for this every single day in every thing you do–from the weightroom to your open gym sessions.
 When you face adversity your culture will be able to overcome any negativity if you have a strong foundation.

 Jon Gordon is a master teacher on culture and I strongly recommend you check out some of my favorite books of his–The Energy Bus, The Power of a Positive Team, The Carpenter, and You Win In the Locker Room First.